Jotayk/jotayk.github.io/README.md

     name: "[your name]"
     ```
 11. Copy the text from from your Markdown-formatted resume into `index.md`.
-    a.
-Andrew Etter praises the use of a lightweight markup language like Markdown for how compact it is, how readable it is in raw-form, and how easy it is to learn.
+    1. Andrew Etter praises the use of a lightweight markup language like Markdown for how compact it is, how readable it is in raw-form, and how easy it is to learn.
 Markdown makes it easy to write structured data, perfect for use on the web.

 ### Commit and Push your Changes